 When the RPT key (repeat) is depressed, the negative bias on terminal X1 and on the Print tube screen grid is removed and the tube is ready to fire at any pulse it receives from the Sharpener tube.
 Depressing the RPT key together with a letter key will therefore continuously print the depressed plain or enciphered letter.

-This activates the timing unit to perform one cycle, and switches on the cam shaft provide four timing signals.
-During this cycle, the Charge Cam switch shorts the 10K resistor R110, leaving only the 1K resistor R109 between the 220 Volts at W8 and the capacitors at W2, ensuring a fast recharge of the caps to be ready for the next machine cycle.
+This activates the timing unit to perform one cycle, and switches on the camshaft provide four timing signals.
+During this cycle, the Charge Cam switch shorts the 10K resistor R110, leaving only the 1K resistor R109 between the 220 Volts at W8 and the capacitors at W2, ensuring a fast recharge of the capacitors to be ready for the next machine cycle.
 The Charge Cam switch also disables the Print tube until the cycle is finished, preventing the Print tube from firing multiple times during a cycle.

 At the bottom of the circuit diagram is the Shift tube section that memorizes the current shift mode, shows the current mode with a neon lamp and controls the threshold of the Sharpener to know what signals to accept in LET or FIG mode.